 and $H_{2}$ denotes the binary entropy function, i.e.,

-\end{cor} \begin{rem} Coded Systematic Coding without timesharing does not always lead to a convex distortion region, hence a timesharing mechanism is needed to improve performance and achieve $\mathcal{R}_{CSC}^{(i)}$.
-It is equivalent to adding a timesharing variable $Q$ into $V_{2}$ and $V_{1}$, before substitute them into the inner bound $\mathcal{R}_{DBC}^{(i)}$.
+\end{cor} \begin{rem} Coded Systematic Coding without timesharing does not always lead to a convex distortion region, hence a timesharing mechanism is needed to improve the performance.
+This is equivalent to adding a timesharing variable $Q$ into $V_{2}$ and $V_{1}$, before substituting them into the inner bound $\mathcal{D}_{\mathsf{DBC}}^{(i)}$.
 Besides, note that unlike Uncoded Systematic Coding, the Coded Systematic Coding could always achieve the optimal distortion for at least one of the receivers.
-Moreover, unlike separate coding the Coded Systematic Coding could weaken the cliff effect, and result in slope-cliff effect. \end{rem} In addition, the outer bound of Theorem \ref{thm:AdmissibleRegion-DBC} reduces to the following outer bound for Hamming binary source broadcast problem.
-This outer bound was first given in \cite[Eqn (41)]{Khezeli14} for 2-user case.
-The proof is similar to that of \cite[Eqn (41)]{Khezeli14}, hence it is omitted here. \begin{thm} For transmitting binary source $S$ with Hamming distortion measure over $K$-user binary broadcast channel with bandwidth mismatch factor $b$,
+Moreover, unlike separate coding the Coded Systematic Coding weakens the cliff effect, and results in a \emph{slope-cliff effect}. \end{rem} The outer bound of Theorem \ref{thm:AdmissibleRegion-DBC} reduces to the following outer bound for the Hamming binary source broadcast problem.
+This outer bound was first given in \cite[Eqn (41)]{Khezeli14} for the 2-user case. \begin{thm} \cite[Eqn (41)]{Khezeli14} For transmitting a binary source $S$ with the Hamming distortion measure over a $K$-user binary broadcast channel with the bandwidth mismatch factor $b$,